 Dr. Kristina Luus is a postdoctoral researcher with CeADAR at DIT.
 She received her MSc (2009) and PhD (2013) from the University of Waterloo in Canada, and completed two years of postdoctoral research at the Max Planck Institute for Biogeochemistry in Germany.

 Kristina’s current research involves generating satellite-data-driven estimates of the rate at which methane and carbon dioxide are exchanged between the atmosphere, and northern soils/vegetation.
 She is eager to collaborate within CeADAR, and is especially keen on assisting with projects involving spatial data.

 Dr. John McAuley

 Dr. John McAuley received his PhD in Visual Analytics from Trinity College in 2014.
-Prior to his PhD, he worked as contract software developer and researcher, received a MPhil from DIT and founded a video social media startup called 45Sound (today Fan Footage).
+Prior to his PhD, he worked as contract software developer and researcher, received a MPhil from TUD and founded a video social media startup called 45Sound (today Fan Footage).
 Since completing his PhD he has worked as the lead data scientist at Boxever, a venture backed personalisation start up, and supported the Real World Evidence team as a data scientist at Novartis.
-Currently, he works as a lecturer in visual analytics at Dublin Institute of Technology.
+Currently, he works as a lecturer in visual analytics at Technological University Dublin.
 He is interested in researching and developing novel visual interfaces that enable business users to explore large and evolving datasets.

 Dr. Patrick Jackman